instrumenta/kubeval/README.md

 choco install kubeval
 ```

-For those on macOS using [Homebrew](https://brew.sh/) you can use the kubeval tap:
+For those on macOS using [Homebrew](https://brew.sh/) or Linux using [Linuxbrew](https://http://linuxbrew.sh/) you can use the kubeval tap:

 ```
 brew tap garethr/kubeval